Incredible India

 Vembanad Lake (Source)

-The Vembanad Lake also known as Vembanadu is the largest lake in India.
-It is situated in Kerala and has an area of 2033 square kilometers.
+Vembanad Lake, also known as Vembanadu Lake, is the largest lake in India.
+Located in the state of Kerala, the lake covers an area of approximately 2,033 square kilometers, making it the biggest freshwater lake in the country.

 Read More: Largest Lake in India – The Vembanad Lake